 Join a dynamic cancer genomics and computational biology/bioinformatics research team at the BC Cancer Agency, Vancouver, BC CANADA

-The following four positions are immediately available in the Computational Biology Lab of Dr. Sohrab Shah (compbio.bccrc.ca):
+The following positions are immediately available in the Computational Biology Lab of Dr. Sohrab Shah (compbio.bccrc.ca):

-….. to support data management of high dimensional and complex datasets.
-Focused on next-generation sequencing datasets, the individual will develop robust relational database solutions to the need for efficient storage, retrieval and interfacing with human-genome level data from cancer patient tumour samples.
+We have an immediate need for a motivated database developer to support data management of big, high dimensional and complex cancer genomics datasets.
+Focused on next-generation sequencing datasets, the individual will continue the development of robust database solution that has needs for efficient storage and retrieval of human-genome level data from tumour samples.
 The database developer will interface with a team of software developers, bioinformaticians and principal investigators to ensure enterprise level integrity of genomic data.
 The position will involve facilitating tight integration of genomic and clinical databases from breast and ovarian cancer research groups.
 Solutions will be deployed broadly in the BC Cancer Agency.
+[Read more]

 ….. to lead key research projects ongoing in the lab of Dr. Sohrab Shah.
 The PDF should hold a PhD degree in bioinformatics, computer science, statistics or molecular biology and possess exceptional computational skills.
 The research will focus on one or more of the following topics, all related to analysis of next generation whole genome sequencing data: i) quantifying and modeling tumour evolution; ii) germline genetics and hereditary cancer; iii) alternative splicing in cancer; iv) the mutational landscape of triple negative breast cancer.
 The PDF will design and carry out experiments to address key questions in the above topics and lead the writing of scientific manuscripts.
 Highly motivated individuals with a desire to make an impact in the field of cancer genomics are encouraged to apply.